Owen Foxwell: Professional career

+College career

+On 23 February 2026, Foxwell announced he had committed to play college basketball for LSU.
+However, after LSU fired Matt McMahon and re-hired Will Wade, Foxwell flipped his committed in early April to play for Wisconsin.
+It will reunite him with his longtime friend and former Phoenix teammate Austin Rapp.
+Foxwell officially signed on 21 April.

 National team

 Foxwell made his debut for the Australia men's national basketball team at the 2025 FIBA Asia Cup, averaging 7.8 points in six games.
+He helped the Boomers win the gold medal.

 In October 2025, Foxwell was named in the Boomers squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+He was later replaced in the squad by Ben Ayre.

 Personal life

 Foxwell's father, Steve, played in the South East Australian Basketball League (SEABL).
 He has two younger brothers, Joel and Austin, who are also basketball players.
 Joel played for Melbourne United as a development player during the 2024–25 season.
 Austin joined Foxwell on the Phoenix by signing as a development player in 2025.